 Wildfire boundary tracking

-During wildfires people often turn to Google to find helpful information that can keep them and their communities safe.
-Our team at Google Research uses AI to detect wildfires, identifying their boundaries and making this information available through Google Search and Maps, including during driving direction related searches — complementing existing on-the-ground efforts to help people access information during a crisis.
-In addition, the boundary tracking system sends push notifications with the wildfire information to nearby users and communities.
+During wildfires, people often turn to Google to find helpful information that can keep them and their communities safe.
+Our team at Google Research uses AI to detect wildfires, identifying their boundaries and making this information available through Google Search and Google Maps, including during driving navigation — to complement existing on-the-ground efforts and help people access information during a crisis.
+Additionally, the boundary tracking system sends push notifications with the wildfire information to nearby users and communities.

 How it works

-- Satellite imagery is gathered using geostationary lower Earth orbit satellites and other data sources that provide continual coverage for a portion of the Earth.
-Satellites include GOES-16 and GOES-18 for North and South America; Himawari-9 and GK2A for Australia; and Suomi NPP and NOAA-20 satellites with VIIRS imagery in other locations.
+- We gather hyperspectral satellite imagery from geostationary satellites, low earth orbit satellites, and other data sources.
+Satellites include GOES-18 and GOES-19 for North and South America; Himawari-9 and GK2A for Australia; and Suomi NPP and NOAA-20 satellites with VIIRS imagery in other locations.

 Read the Research Blog post to learn more.